nickovs/lambDoH/README.md

 pip install -r requirements.txt
 ```

 In order to deploy with `chalice` you will need to have your AWS credentials configured.
-If you have not already do so, how to do so is [documented](https://chalice.readthedocs.io/en/latest/quickstart.html#credentials) in the in the `chalice` documentation.
+If you don't already have this set up it is [documented](https://chalice.readthedocs.io/en/latest/quickstart.html#credentials) in the in the `chalice` documentation.

 By default `lambDoH` will be deployed on a development stage of your AWS API Gateway endpoint, with minimal logging and using the default AWS Domain Name Service servers.
 The configuration can be altered by editting the [`.chalice/config.json`](https://chalice.readthedocs.io/en/latest/topics/configfile.html) file.
 See the [configuration](#Configuration) section below for the `lambDoH`-specific environment variables.

-Once you are happy with the configuration, `lambDoH` can be deployed by making the source directory your current directory and using the command:
+Once you are happy with the configuration, `lambDoH` can be deployed bymoving to the source directory and using the command:
 ```
 chalice deploy
 ```